v8/v8.dev/src/blog/jspi-newapi.md

 ### Using the new API

 If you are an Emscripten user, then using the new API will typically involve no changes to your code.
-You must be using a version of Emscripten that is at least 3.1.61, and you must be using a version of Chrome that is at least 126.0.6478.17 (Milestone 126).
+You must be using a version of Emscripten that is at least 3.1.61, and you must be using a version of Chrome that is at least 126.0.6478.17 (Chrome M126).

 If you are rolling your own integration, then your code should be significantly simpler.
 In particular, it is no longer necessary to have code that stores the passed-in `Suspender` object (and retrieve it when calling the import).
 You can simply use regular sequential code within the WebAssembly module.